Thaumatorium/python-bitvavo-api/README.md

 Commit those changes.

-After that, run `bump2version (major|minor|patch)` to automatically replace `$UNRELEASED` with the new version number, and also automatically tag and commit (with tag) to release a new version via the Github workflow.
+After that, run `bump-my-version bump (major|minor|patch)` to automatically replace `$UNRELEASED` with the new version number, and also automatically tag and commit (with tag) to release a new version via the Github workflow.

 ## py.typed